dieterich-lab/rp-bp/docs/usage-instructions.md

 * [`out_sam_attributes`]. default: AS NH HI nM MD
 * [`sjdb_overhang`]. default: 50

+#### Multimapper options
+* [`keep_riboseq_multimappers`]: If this variable is present in the config file with any value (even something like "no" or "null" or "false"), then multimapping riboseq reads *will not* be removed.
+They will be treated as "normal" reads in every place they map.
+That is, the weight of the read will not be distributed fractionally, probabilistically, etc.

 #### Metagene periodicity options
 * [`seqids_to_keep`].
 If this list is given, then only transcripts appearing on these identifiers will be used to construct the metagene profiles (and other downstream analysis).
 The identifiers must match exactly (e.g., "2" and "chr2" do not match)